The key to great marketing is to deliver the right message to the right people at the right time.

 One brilliant way to capture visitor emails is with a well-timed pop-up.
-Sumo studied over two billion pop-ups and found the average conversion rate for all pop-ups was 3.09%.
+For instance, Optimonk recently found the average conversion rate for pop-ups was 11.09%.

-That may not sound like much, but it means for every 1,000 visitors to your site, you’ll add 30 red-hot prospects to your email list (and more if you design your pop-up well).
+That’s an amazing conversion rate.
+Think about it – that means for every 1,000 visitors you drive to your site, you’ll add 110 red-hot prospects to your email list (and more if you design your pop-up well).